MasteryEducation/SecuritiesExamsMastery.ca/content/csc/10/4/index.md

 - [ ] There is no limit to the loss
 - [ ] The intrinsic value of the option

-> **Explanation:** For an option buyer, the total loss is limited to the premium paid if the option expires worthless.
+> **Explanation:**( For an option buyer, the total loss is limited to the premium paid if the option expires worthless.)

----

 ### Which of the following factors typically increases the price of an option according to the Black–Scholes–Merton model?